School Science Lessons

 Sweet Leaf, Sauropus androgynus, Mudbrick Herb Cottage, See text below Description.

-Sweet Leaf Bush, Daleys Fruit Tree Nursery
+Sweet Leaf Bush, Daleys Fruit Trees

 Showy sauropus, (Sauropus albiflorus), small shrub, up to 100 cm, Australia, Phyllanthaceae